cloudfoundry/community/toc/rfc/app-runtime-interfaces/rfc-draft-move-buildpacks-dependencies-to-cff.md

 1. This migration will require some engineering and coordination effort between the CFF and teams within VMware to ensure a low/no downtime transfer.

+### Fallback Plans

+- In the event that we are not able to execute on this proposal prior to the certificates' expirations, the Application Runtime Interfaces working group will coordinate with the CFF to renew the certificate manually.
+- Once this proposal is implemented, the TOC will monitor the cost of maintaining the CloudFront distributions.
+In the event that the TOC deems the costs too high for the CFF to maintain, we will revert back to VMware-managed CloudFront distributions, ideally under the direct control of VMware members of the Application Runtime Interfaces working group.